openskynetwork/java-adsb/README.md

 * No need to distinguish position messages of different versions for Decoder.
-  Their common super class is `SurfacePositionV0Msg`/`AirbornePositionV0Msg` and ADS-B version is irrelevant for position decoding
+  Their common super class is `SurfacePositionV0Msg`/`AirbornePositionV0Msg` and the ADS-B version is irrelevant for *position* decoding

 * No `isBarometricAltitude` for surface position messages anymore